 Employment laws in Turkey for Turkish nationals and foreign nationals are the same.
 Additionally, some special provisions applied to the employment and residence permits of foreigners who want to work in Turkey.
 Under labor law, an employee is a person who holds a written employment contract to work under the power of an employer.
 An employee gets instructions from the employer regarding the work and is completely dependent on the employer for salary.

 The Need For a Written Employment Contract When Working in Turkey

-Whether you are a Turkish or foreign national, fixed-term employment contracts, on-call contracts, remote working contracts and some other kind of employment contracts must be in writing.
-The employment contracts i.e. permanent contracts can either be in written or oral form.
-If the employee has been hired under a permanent contract for 1 year, it is required to formalize the contract in writing if the contract was previously in oral form.
+Whether you are a Turkish or foreign national, fixed-term employment contracts, on-call contracts, remote-working contracts, and some other kind of employment contracts must be in writing.
+The employment contracts can either be in written or oral form.
+If the employee has been hired under a permanent contract for one year, it’s required to formalize the contract in writing if the contract was previously in oral form.

-Though these statements are not required by the employment law in Turkey, the provisions mentioned in the written statement involve the minimum terms & conditions that should be there in the employment contract.
+Though the employment law in Turkey does not require these statements, the provisions mentioned in the written statement involve the minimum terms & conditions that should be there in the employment contract.
 Above all, this written employment contract must be implemented in Turkish.

-But, the contract can be drafted in some other language as well including Turkish.
-If there will be any dispute, the Turkish version of the contract is more likely to succeed.
-If the contract is drafted in another language such as English, the court will automatically accept that the relevant employee understands English and translation will be requested during the dispute.
+But, the contract can be drafted in some other language as well, including Turkish.
+If there is any dispute, the Turkish version of the contract is more likely to succeed.
+If the contract is drafted in another language, English, the court will automatically accept that the relevant employee understands English, and translation will be requested during the dispute.